Skip to main content

 3. If prompted, tap Format USB Drive

-5. The dashcam icon should appear on screen
+5. The dashcam icon appears on screen — you are done

 Step 1: Format as exFAT